-Bend forwards initially with hands on the floor.
+If you are uncomfortable with kneeling, bend forwards initially with hands on the floor.
 This is the relaxed or resting position.
 Slowly sit up while pressing your toes into the floor.
 Then slowly bend forwards again and relax your toes.

 Once you can get your butt to your heels, hold the seated position.
 Slowly press your toes down and then relax them.

-Lengthen your spine as you press your toes down.
+While kneeling upright, you can lengthen your spine as you press your toes down.
 Then relax your spine as you relax your toes.

 To increase the toe stretch your can try walking your knees a little bit forwards (away from your toes.)

 To stretch the backs of the ankles you can use the downward facing dog yoga pose.
 First try lifting your heels as high as possible.
 This will actually stretch the front of your ankles.
 Then to help touch your heels to the floor (and stretch the back of your ankles) focus on pulling upwards on the fronts of your feet.